 Re-think picking – When selling to distributors and retailers that order large quantities of items at a time, it makes sense to bulk pick using pallets.
 But this isn’t suitable when you have a high volume of small orders to fulfill.
 Start by evaluating different picking methods like tote, multi-order and wave picking.
 Decide which methods would be most appropriate for your warehouse layout and business model.
 You can use a Pick Manager or Pick Planner tool for NetSuite to help you carry this out.

 Know your inventory – Maintaining high inventory accuracy and visibility will be essential for getting your orders out correctly.
 If your processes are manual and paper-based, there is a significantly higher chance of incurring human error as your workers manually enter data into NetSuite.
 One way of mitigating this is by switching to a mobile inventory management system.
-After replacing their manual processes with RF-SMART, US manufacturer Palmetto State Armory was able to increase their inventory accuracy to 98%.
-This is because RF-SMART is built directly into NetSuite and provides you with real-time inventory data.
+Since RF-SMART is built directly into NetSuite, your team is provided with real-time inventory data.